azukipan/edricjohnnacpil/index.md

 ### Updates

+6/15/2026: Our article, "[A singular value decomposition and deep learning-based approach for gearbox fault detection with noisy data](https://rdcu.be/fnHPe)," has been published in Evolving Systems.

 3/28/2026: Our article, "[Investigation of luminance influence on driver risk perception according to visual time-to-collision](https://doi.org/10.1016/j.trf.2026.103597)," has been published in Transportation Research Part F: Traffic Psychology and Behaviour.

 12/27/2025: Our article, "[Drivers Use Constrained Gaze Regulation for Risk Perception: An Analysis of Visual Behaviors in Braking Control](https://www.doi.org/10.1007/s13177-025-00597-3)," has been published in the International Journal of Intelligent Transportation Systems Research."